CGJennings/se3docs/docs/um-release-notes.md

 7. Wait for the published bundles to be rebuilt.
 8. Change the `true` back to `false`, then save and close the script file.
 9. Upload the contents of the **Upload Queue** to your catalog server as you normally would.

+### Bug fixes

+* Double clicking an item in a list in the deck editor could result in an infinite loop trying to fit the item.
+* Script functions `string`, `gstring`, etc., do not pass format specifiers correctly.
+* Icon background of message dialog did not match theme colour.
+* About dialog colours now enforce light-on-dark even in dark themes, as some graphical elements do not work with dark themes.
+* Fixed issues that could prevent documents from opening when the Tcho Tcho theme was used on Windows.

 ## Build 4163